franzspiess/match/README.md

 MATCH is a Progressive Web App that helps you find sports partners near you.
 It only matches you with people that have your skill level, the easy-to-use chat and user descriptions ensure that you only meet with people you find sympathetic.

+##### Tech Stack:

+React, Koa, MongoDB, Cloudinary.

+##### Installation:

+Fork and clone the repo, then run "npm i" both in the "./server" and "./client/match" folders.
+Make sure to activate lines 187 & 189 in "./server/controller/controller.js" to populate the database.
+Start the server with "node index" and then comment out the 2 lines again.

+In the "./client/match" folder run "npm start".

 ### FEATURES

 #### The Match Interface